Bishop Malkhaz Songulashvili

 House of One Peace Award, Berlin 2023

 Songulashvili continues his work for equality and democracy in Georgia.
-He participated in the protest the repressive “Russia law”, along with tens of thousands of citizens of Georgia.
+He participated in the protest against the repressive “Russian law”, along with tens of thousands of citizens of Georgia.
 He travels all over the world speaking for the cause of peace.
-Songulashvili is recognized as not only a Christian Scholar, but for his extensive knowledge of and respect for other faiths and his ability to teach about their similarities and differences.
+Songulashvili is recognized as not only a Christian Scholar but also for his extensive knowledge of and respect for other faiths and his ability to teach about their similarities and differences.
 He continues his work at the Peace Project as it evolves and grows.
 Songulashvili has hosted countless numbers of visitors as the Peace Project attracted and gained the support of individuals and organizations throughout the world.
-The site has been visited by the last three United States Ambassadors to Georgia, the German Ambassador to Georgia, the Archbishop of Canterbury, clergy and scholars from all over the world.
-Visitors from churches, students from many universities.
+The Peace Project has been visited by the last three United States Ambassadors to Georgia, the German Ambassador to Georgia, the Archbishop of Canterbury, clergy, as well as scholars from all over the world.
+Visitors from churches and students from many universities.